How to install a carpet runner on stairs

 Measure your stairs to calculate how many rugs you need.
 If you have a landing as I do, don’t forget that area.
 For the actual stairs, you need to measure the width and depth of the tread, the width and height of the riser, and the curved nose part.
 Add all of that together and then multiply it by the number of stairs.

-Before I decided what I was going to do on our stair landing, I searched on other blogs to see what they have done.
-There are many different ways to finish your stair landing and besides it being preferential, the material and pattern of the rug obviously matter as well.
-(If you want to install your runner with carpet padding then you should check out my friends’ blog posts.
+There are many different ways to finish your stair landing, and besides being preferential, the material and pattern of the rug obviously matter as well.
+(If you want to install your runner with carpet padding, then you should check out my friends’ blog posts.
 They approached it with slightly different methods)

 1. Casey of The DIY playbook mitered the rug at a 45-degree angle on her landing.
 This looks really nice with the striped pattern of the rug.